ValerioLyndon/MalFox-Local/README.md

 To build a complete database using the default delay, it takes more than a week of running nonstop.
 To save some time, you can find a version of the database I have built here: [Link](https://www.dropbox.com/s/lbcpk2qwv2y448y/covers.db)

+### Info

+Built using Python 3.
+Last confirmed working using Python 3.8.0.

+Currently, all files are self-contained and are made to be launched from the file directory.

 ### Fair Warning

 This program loads MyAnimeList's webpages directly and does not go through their API.
 This is because, at time of writing, no such API is publicly available.